 The Custodian of the two Holy Mosques' Overseas Scholarship Program, Phase III 2015 - 2019:

 "First Your Job and then Your Scholarship" Program:

-The Custodian of the two Holy Mosques' overseas scholarship program was launched in 2005.
-The program is composed of three stages of five years each.
+The Custodian of the two Holy Mosques' Overseas Scholarship Program was initially launched in 2005.
+The program is composed of three stages (five years each stage).
 The first and second stages aimed at meeting the need for more study seats and scientific disciplines at universities.
 The program has been launched ten years ago and since then the education sector in KSA has witnessed significant development and qualitative leap.

 The number of universities and study seats has increased and specializations offered by universities have become diverse.
 From this point, it became necessary to develop a work mechanism for the program to increase its effectiveness in line with the requirements of the current stage to serve comprehensive and sustainable development, especially in light of the emergence of indications, that some of the graduates who benefited from the program were late in getting the intended job of their choice, as well as the emergence of signs, that some of the disciplines for which the graduates received scholarships, are offered by domestic universities.

 Consequently, the third stage which has started in the year 2015, adopts a new method for the implementation of the program.
 This method draws a direct link between jobs and scholarships given to the students to study majors needed by the country.
-In the past, graduates who benefited from the program had to exert personal efforts to find jobs, but this stage provides jobs first.
+In the past, graduates who benefited from the program had to exert personal efforts to find jobs, but this stage first provides jobs.
 Overseas scholarships are determined by offered jobs, the study seats, disciplines and academic levels.

-These jobs are then announced, and candidates are invited to apply for the third stage of the Custodian of the two Holy Mosques' overseas scholarship program (your job first and then your scholarship).
+These jobs are then announced, and candidates are invited to apply for the third stage of the Custodian of the two Holy Mosques' Overseas Scholarship Program (first your job and then your scholarship).
 The third stage of the program is based on the development of partnerships with government institutions to assess their needs of human resources, disciplines and academic levels.
 Overseas scholarships are given accordingly, beneficiaries are given job guarantees for which they receive scholarships.